All you need to plan your perfect holidays in Dorset

 The Visit Dorset website provides you with travel and tourist information for Dorset.
 So whether you are planning holidays in Dorset or coming for a short break or business trip, Visit Dorset has all the information you need:

 - explore the vibrant holiday resorts, small market towns and picturesque villages of Dorset with our Places to Visit guide

-- discover the amazing array of Things to Do while on holiday in Dorset from sightseeing at nature reserves and stately homes to kite surfing or quad-biking
+- discover the amazing array of Things to Do while on your holidays, from sightseeing at nature reserves and stately homes to kite surfing or quad-biking

-- find out what events and festivals are going on all year round in Dorset with our constantly updated guide to What’s On in Dorset
+- find out what events and festivals are going on all year round with our constantly updated guide to What’s On in Dorset

-- choose a restaurant for a romantic evening out or a friendly country pub for a warm and hearty meal using our Eating Out section
+- choose a restaurant for a romantic evening out or a friendly country pub for a warm and hearty meal using our Eating Out in Dorset section

-- find out the best way of Getting Here for your Dorset holidays, be it by car, train, aeroplane or ferry
+- find out the best way of Getting to Dorset, be it by car, train, aeroplane or ferry

-- download money off vouchers, and pick up useful tips on parking, access for disabled visitors, the best estate agents etc in the Useful Info section
+- download money off vouchers, and pick up useful tips on dog friendly beaches, parking, access for disabled visitors, etc in the Visitor Info section